aidanwhiteley/books/README.md

 This project makes use of the excellent Lombok project.
 So to build in your favourite IDE, if necessary head on over to [Lombok](https://projectlombok.org/) and click the appropriate "Install" link (tested with IntelliJ and Eclipse).

-The project CI build uses Github Actions only on JDK11.
+The project CI build uses Github Actions and currently on runs on JDK11.
 The project Maven depedencies have been updated to include JAXB depedencies that are no longer included by default in the JDK SE.
-The Maven build also expects JDK11.
-So really it's JDK11 onwards now.
+So no JDK8 support any longer I'm afraid.

 With appropriate versions of the JDK, Maven and a Mongo installed, start with
 ~~~~